-Although admission requirements are rigorous, the Graduate Program in Public Health aims to develop camaraderie, cooperation, and cohesiveness among students in each cohort.
+Although admission requirements are rigorous, the Program in Public Health aims to develop camaraderie, cooperation, and cohesiveness among students in each cohort.
 For this reason, admission to the Program is during the Fall semester only.

 We are seeking intellectually inquisitive people from different socioeconomic, educational, racial, and ethnic backgrounds who can provide special contributions to the field of public health and the Program.
 The Program considers the potential contribution of each applicant to the student body and the public health field.
-Applicants are evaluated on academic achievement. leadership potential, professional accomplishment, and personal attributes.
+Applicants are evaluated on academic potential, achievement. leadership professional accomplishment, and personal attributes.
 Excellent written and oral communication skills are expected.
 Fluency in more than one language is not required for admission, but it is becoming increasingly desirable for the practice of public health.
 The Program reserves the right to limit class size in order to maintain a faculty/student ratio that ensures a high quality academic program.
 Therefore, Program admission is highly selective, and all qualified applicants may not be accepted.

 The MPH program is open to students from all academic disciplines.
-Students can select from one of three concentrations: Community Health, Evaluative Sciences, and Public Health Practice.
-With the exception of students pursuing the MPH/MAPP degree, the Public Health Practice concentration is open only to persons with a clinical degree or studying for a clinical degree such as medicine, nursing, dentistry, physical therapy, or physician assistant.
+Students can select from one of three concentrations: Community Health, Health Analytics, and Health Policy and Management.